 - IP Alert - This chrome extension is worth its weight in gold!
 For those that don’t know, an IP (Intellectual Property) claim is when a brand owner files an IP claim for a specific ASIN.
 They allege other sellers on the Amazon listing are unlawfully using their Intellectual Property.
 If you get too many of these, Amazon can close your account for good.
 This chrome extension will tell you if there have been any IP complaints on a product you are viewing.

-- ASIN Gadget- A light and super useful extension that will give you easy to identify indicators on the Amazon product page.
+- ASIN Gadget - A light and super useful extension that will give you easy to identify indicators on the Amazon product page.
 It will tell you whether you're restricted to sell that product, if it's considered hazardous, and if it's considered meltable.
-You can get it for a great price and it's a lifetime license!
+You can get the basic for a great price and it's a lifetime license, or upgrade to the pro version for an annual cost (the perks are well worth it)

 The Data-Driven Approach